-- 1. Neutral Lock - Lift and move into slot to unlock transaxle and allow machine to freewheel.
+- 1. Neutral Lock - Lift and move back to engage step to unlock transaxle and allow machine to freewheel.

 Location: Engine Brace Part Number: 8600-12

 - Warning carbon monoxide (CO) poisoning hazard. - CO emitted by a running engine can be deadly. - Do not operate indoors or in other enclosed areas.